mykelalvis/FT/Traveller/WORKING/Book 1.md

 probabilities shown on the table (auto rifle uses the rifle row on the table when firing single shots).
 In addition, automatic fire allows rolling to hit twice against the same target.
 Finally, the group hit rule applies against companions of the target.
-Group Hits By Automatic Fire: Regardless of the designated target for auto- matic fire, non-evading individuals adjacent to the target are also attacked by the burst of automatic fire.
+Group Hits By Automatic Fire: Regardless of the designated target for auto-matic fire, non-evading individuals adjacent to the target are also attacked by the burst of automatic fire.
 No more than two adjacent targets may be attacked, but each is the subject of a to hit roll with a DM of -3, and all other appropriate DMs.
-Group Hits By Shotguns: Each shot by a shotgun may attack up to three indi- viduals adjacent to the original target, provided they are in a group (herd, pack, band, etc) and are each human-sized or smaller.
+Group Hits By Shotguns: Each shot by a shotgun may attack up to three indi-viduals adjacent to the original target, provided they are in a group (herd, pack, band, etc) and are each human-sized or smaller.
 In addition, when firing against flying targets (winged animals, flying vehicles) within range, a DM of +2 is allowed.
 Coup De Grace: Any gun or blade may be used to administer a coup de grace